genpat-it/iaea_wgsbac-docker/README.md

 - Genome annotation
 - Typing

 The list of analyses run for *Brucella* and *Salmonella* species and the tools used are available on the official WGSBAC software's GitLab page: <https://gitlab.com/FLI_Bioinfo/WGSBAC#modules>.
-The list of analises available in this dockerized version are listed in the tables below.
+The list of analyses available in this dockerized version are listed in the tables below.

 - For execution on *Brucella* samples: